davybrion/companysite-dotnet/content/blog/2010-09-using-ruby-classes-in-c-with-ironruby.md

 <script src="https://gist.github.com/3728341.js?file=s5.cs"></script>

 It's too bad that we have to escape the 'new' method because the C# compiler should be capable of figuring out that we aren't using the new operator there.
-But other than that, i'm pretty happy with how this works.
+But other than that, I'm pretty happy with how this works.

 <script src="https://gist.github.com/3728341.js?file=s6.cs"></script>